Samsung/veles/docs/source/manualrst_veles_example.rst

 ++++++++++++++++++++++++++++++++++++

 If test Workflow is exists it is located in the directory with train Workflow.
-See samples or download Model from VelesForge.
+See samples or download Model from :doc:`manualrst_veles_forge`.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Use --test and --result-file arguments in command line